-Single-Occupant vehicle teams will be ranked based on total Official Distance driven on solar power (higher distance is best).
-Should teams tie on total Official Distance, total Official Elapsed Time will be used as a tiebreaker to determine ranking placements (shorter elapsed time is best).
+Single-Occupant vehicle teams will be ranked based on Official Distance driven (higher distance is best).
+Should teams tie on Official Distance, Official Elapsed Time will be used as a tie-breaker to determine ranking (shorter elapsed time is best).